-The first step toward improving one’s relationship is to understand what constitutes patterns in marriages that can, frankly, be emotionally abusive.
+The first step toward improving one’s relationship is to understand what constitutes patterns in marriages that can be emotionally abusive.
 It sounds so far as if I’ve been painting the husbands as villains.
 That’s not true in the least.
-Most of these men have perfectly honorable intentions and would never try to hurt their wives.
+Most of these men have perfectly honorable intentions.
+They would never try to hurt their wives.
 But even though they usually do not set out to harm, it happens all the same.

 The problem lies in the way most (not all by any means!) men approach life.
 As a general rule, men are less naturally inclined than women to address personal or sensitive subjects.
 This isn’t simply fear of pain.
 They really aren’t as interested.
 They have a natural tendency to bypass the lengthy processing that is so necessary to intimate personal interchanges and skip straight to the solution.

 When the wife seeks greater depth than simply problem-options-solution and presses to explore the emotional side of an issue or its ramifications, the man’s frustration kicks in.
-“We’ve already handled the problem; therefore, it doesn’t exist anymore; so what is it with this woman?”
+“We’ve already handled the problem.
+Therefore, it doesn’t exist anymore.
+So what is it with this woman?”
 To him, detailed processing is useless, perhaps even inane.
 He doesn’t see himself as being emotionally distant.

 Ways He Evades Processing

 Women generally experience feelings and emotions more intensely than do men, mostly because they allow themselves to.
-A wife lets emotions run their course even as the husband is trying to stuff them, to get rid of them, for he sees them as anti-productive.
-Let me emphasize that there is no right-and-wrong about having strong emotions or even, to some extent, downplaying them.
+A wife lets emotions run their course even as the husband is trying to stuff them, and to get rid of them.
+That is because he sees them as anti-productive.
+Let me emphasize that there is no right-and-wrong about having strong emotions.
+It is not wrong to even, to some extent, downplay them.
 But because she recognizes and even nurtures her emotional side, the wife can enjoy life in its richest, fullest dimension.

 Insistent Anger and Resistant Anger

 Relationship and family connections are the most important ingredients in most wives’ lives.
 By their very nature, close relationships generate strong emotions.
-The wife can inadvertently create problems when she so craves emotional connections that she loses the ability to respond with reason or calm.
-She may become anxious; she certainly becomes angry.
+The wife can inadvertently create problems.
+This happens when she so craves emotional connections that she loses the ability to respond with reason or calm.
+She may become anxious.
+She certainly becomes angry.
 Not to put too fine a point on it, but hers is an insistent anger whereas his is a resistant anger.

 The woman locked into these patterns can cry and complain that she feels unloved.
-She has such a powerful need to feel understood and cherished at an emotional level that she becomes greatly disillusioned when external signs of that understanding are nonexistent.
+She has such a powerful need to feel understood and cherished at an emotional level.
+So she becomes greatly disillusioned when external signs of that understanding are nonexistent.

-Evasive husbands invent a broad range of behaviors for avoiding the in-depth discussions they see as useless and potentially harmful: the silent treatment, pretended agreement, and constant forgetfulness.
+Evasive husbands invent a broad range of behaviors for avoiding the in-depth discussions they see as useless and potentially harmful.
+There is the silent treatment, pretended agreement, and constant forgetfulness.
 There is also procrastination, laziness, and temper outbursts.
 Plus, there is work-a-holism, undue attention to a hobby or sport, and in general merely being unavailable.
-The evasive man may tune out.
-He might say whatever he thinks his wife wants to hear at that moment, to prevent the boat from rocking, you see, and harbors no intention of actually following through.
+The emotionally distant, evasive man may tune out.
+He might say whatever he thinks his wife wants to hear at that moment.
+He does this to prevent the boat from rocking, and harbors no intention of actually following through.

-To counter evasiveness, the emotionally eager wife will be prone toward responses such as crying, persuading, calling friends for support, acting moody, repeating the same requests, accusing, and giving up.
-Once the cycle gets going it can be difficult to break.
+To counter evasiveness, the emotionally eager wife will be prone toward responses such as crying.
+They try to be persuading, calling friends for support, acting moody, repeating the same requests, accusing, and giving up.
+Once the cycle gets going it can be difficult to break this emotionally distant interplay.